BenSchZA/molecule-catalyst/Blockchain/README.md

 ## Major functionality breakdown

+Below is a breakdown of each of the major functions within the Molecule ecosystem.

 ### Deploying ecosystem

+Deploying an ecosystem refers specifically to the entire Molecule contract ecosystem rather than an individual project.
+The ecosystem consists of factories (deployer) and registries (persistent storage between possible upgrades).

 <div align="center">
     <img src="x-imgs/deploying_mol_ecosystem.png">
 </div>

-The ecosystem is deployed by a deployer.
+The ecosystem is deployed by a deployer wallet.
 The deployer address is assumed to be insecure, and as such is removed/replaced as an admin on the major contracts.

 The pattern is such:
 The major contract is deployed, the deployer address is automatically added as an admin by the `WhitelistAdmin` contract.
 The deployer does any registering or secondary functionality that it needs to do, and then the `init()` function is called, adding the admin as an admin and removing the deployer as an admin.

 **Validation**
+There is no validation on the ecosystem deployment, as there is no pre-existing data to check against in a new instance of the system.

 ### Creating a market

+A market consists of a `Market` and a `Vault`.
+Each market has a set number of funding rounds as well as a set time limit for each round.

 <div align="center">
     <img src="x-imgs/deploying_market_ecosystem.png">
 </div>

-Only a user who is a `WhitelistAdmin` on the Market Factory can deploy a market system, with the exception of the API, which has been specially added to the Market Factory, and can not do any admin functionality on the Market Factory besides deploying a market.
+Only a user who is a `WhitelistAdmin` on the Market Factory can deploy a market system, with the exception of the API, which has been specially added to the `MarketFactory`, and can not do any admin functionality on the `MarketFactory` besides deploying a market.
 This was done for easy of use, and while it may open the system up to attack, the damage is limited by the scope of permissions given to the API.

 **Validation**
 When creating a market, the following things are validated (within the `marketFactory`):